 A few months back one of you awesome readers gifted me with a delicious pile of vintage doilies. eep!
 I have been using them for various things, like these thrifted art creations see here.
 I am a hooker myself, of the crochet type, and can’t get enough of the time and love put into each of these pieces.
 In this awesome stash I happened to find a similar set of 5 round ones that were perfect for my vision.

 One of my favorite textile combinations is lace with burlap – it makes the perfect juxtaposition.
-To marry these two fabrics, I placed my doily on burlap and cut around making sure to not cut the doily (that would be sacrilegious – ahem).
+Next, to marry these two fabrics, I placed my doily on burlap and cut around making sure to not cut the doily (that would be sacrilegious – ahem).

 Last, but not least, I cut a few strips of burlap and sew them to the back top edge of the cone so they can hang on the screen like this…